 PRICINGTwo Trip Discount: Because we know there is a great deal of fan cross-pollination between the 2021 Cowboy Train Adventure and the Tom Russell’s Return to Texas trips, we’re offering a special deal for those who wish to have BOTH experiences.
 We’ve been deprived of live music and travel for a while now, so there is ground to be made up!

 If you’d like to sign up for both trips (or you’re already signed up for the Cowboy Train and would like to add on the Tom Russell "Return to Texas" trip), we’re offering a special two-trip price on each trip of $2989 per person (full trip, with motorcoach/rail transport provided) – or $2789 per person if you’d like to drive yourself/selves. call Sarah at 802-258-1397 or email her to arrange.

-"Return To Texas" - Earlybird Drive Yourself: You drive yourself between trip legs (El Paso to Alpine, Alpine to Big Bend/Terlingua and return, Alpine to Fredericksburg, Fredericksburg to San Antonio, San Antonio to Austin, Austin to Cedar Park and return).
-Cedar Park-Burnet-Cedar Park train ride is included. $2,789.00 per person .
+"Return To Texas" - Drive Yourself: You drive yourself between trip legs (El Paso to Alpine, Alpine to Big Bend/Terlingua and return, Alpine to Fredericksburg, Fredericksburg to San Antonio, San Antonio to Austin, Austin to Cedar Park and return).
+Cedar Park-Burnet-Cedar Park train ride is included. $2,989.00 per person .
 Includes hotel accommodations each night (shared occupancy, solo supplement is available), Hill Country flyer excursion, some meals as outlined in itinerary, and evening music programs.